-The Malaysian Communications and Multimedia Commission (MCMC) has revealed that a total of 92 compounds valued at RM4.6 million have been issued to telcos during the second quarter of 2020.
+The Malaysian Communications and Multimedia Commission (MCMC) has revealed that a total of 92 compounds valued at RM4.6 million have been issued to telcos up to the second quarter of 2020.
 That’s almost 5 times the total value of compounds issued for the entire year in 2019.

 For Q2 2020, Digi received the most at 31 compounds valued at RM1.55 million, followed by Maxis with 28 compounds valued at RM1.4 million and Celcom at 24 compounds at RM1.2 million.
 Meanwhile, TIME received 5 compounds valued at RM250,000 and TM received 4 compounds valued at RM200,000 million.
 Both U Mobile and YTL Communications were not included in the Q2 2020 list.

 The MCMC added that the increase of compounds issued illustrates the commitment and firm action to ensure that consumers receive an acceptable experience and to instil trust and confidence towards the country’s communications and multimedia industry.
 It added that providers that fail to maintain the standards as defined by the Communications and Multimedia Act (CMA) 1998, Mandatory Standard of Quality of Service (MSQoS) and General Consumer Code (GCC) can be fined up to RM100,000 for each offence.